MicrosoftDocs/azure-reference-other/studio-module-reference/opencv-library-modules.md

 ---
 # OpenCV Library Modules

-This article describes the modules in Azure Machine Learning Studio that support use of the Open Source Computer Vision (OpenCV) Library.
+This article describes the modules in Azure Machine Learning Studio (classic) that support use of the Open Source Computer Vision (OpenCV) Library.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

 OpenCV is an open-source library that supports a variety of image processing and image recognition tasks.
 For more information, see [the OpenCV website](http://opencv.org/).

-The modules in Machine Learning Studio provide a way for you to easily incorporate the OpenCV Library into your machine learning experiments.
+The modules in Machine Learning Studio (classic) provide a way for you to easily incorporate the OpenCV Library into your machine learning experiments.

 For additional image recognition features, see the image APIs published as part of [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services):